2021 onwards: Reader in Human Geography, Loughborough University

 2018 – Loughborough University Teaching Assessor

 2018 - International Advisory Board, Population, Space and Place

 2017 - Co-Chair of Loughborough University’s BME Staff Network

 2016 - Head of the RGS-IBG RACE Working Group’s Teaching and Learning subcommittee

-James’ research is broadly located within the fields of critical development studies and population geography.
+James’ research is broadly located within the fields of critical development studies and population geography, with a focus on Africa.
 This is expressed in the following research areas 1) Migration and the politics of mobility 2) Urban Dynamics 3) Unconventional approaches to development.
 Ongoing and recent projects in these areas include:

 Migration and the politics of mobility

 James is investigating the relationship between global inequality and the belief among West African youth that irregular and clandestine mobilities are a legitimate way to improve their life chances.
-This area of James’ research was funded by the ESRC, and will inform a monograph on African youth, development, and transnational migration to be published by Manchester University Press.
+This area of James’ research has been funded by the ESRC and UNICEF, and will inform a monograph on African youth and transnational migration to be published by Manchester University Press.

 James is exploring the relationship between ageing, transport, and urbanization in Africa.
 This strand of his work builds on research conducted as part of the ESRC-DFID Urban Growth and Poverty in Mining Africa (UPIMA) research programme.
 As well as research from the EU-FP7 African Rural-City Connections project (RurbanAfrica), where James collaborated with scholars based in Cameroon, Denmark, France, Ghana, the Netherlands, Rwanda, Tanzania and the UK.
 Policy documents and reports associated with this research can be found here.